 Additional information for Rotary Clubs, exchange student candidates or host family candidates

-We operate the Rotary Youth Exchange program in District 6900 as part of our Zone’s larger multi-district organization known as Rotary Youth Exchange Florida, Inc. More information about the program can be found at ryeflorida.org.
-You may also contact District 6900’s Rotary Youth Exchange Chairman, Mike Parks at email@example.com or at +1 404 219-0339.
+We operate the Rotary Youth Exchange program in District 6900 as part of our Zone’s larger multi-district organization known as Rotary Youth Exchange Southeast, Inc. More information about the program can be found at ryese.org.
+You may also contact District 6900’s Rotary Youth Exchange Chairman, Mike Parks at firstname.lastname@example.org or at +1 404 219-0339.

 Statement of Conduct for Working With Youth